COVID-19 pandemic in Victoria: September

 On 1 September, following new cases reaching triple digits (120 cases) in a single day for the first time since 2 September 2020, the lockdown was extended again with a target end date of 23 September.
 An additional target was getting 70% of the eligible population of Victoria receiving their first dose of either the Pfizer or AstraZeneca vaccines by that date.

-On 3 September, another overnight death from COVID-19 death was reported, a man in his 60s, bringing state deaths to 823.
+On 3 September, another overnight death from COVID-19 was reported, a man in his 60s, bringing state deaths to 823.
 There were also 208 new cases of COVID-19.
 There were 1,176 active cases coming from 48,572 test results on 2 September.
 That day around 6,000 tests were done in Shepparton, mostly day 13 tests of people in isolation.
 33,511 doses of vaccine were administered too at state-run sites that day.

 On 9 September there was another Victorian COVID-19 death.
 A Coburg man in his 70s died in hospital, he was not vaccinated, bringing state deaths to 824.
 There were 344 new locally acquired cases, of which 149 have been linked to known outbreaks.
 127 (up 16) were hospitalised, 33 in ICU with 21 requiring a ventilator.
 319,027 vaccinations were administered at state-run sites, and 42,998 test results were received.
 By this day, 64 per cent of Victorians had received their first dose of a COVID-19 vaccine.

 Also on 9 September at 11:59 pm, lockdown restrictions in regional Victoria, except Greater Shepparton, were eased.
 Greater Shepparton's restrictions were eased on 15 September, with Ballarat re-entering lockdown on the same day.

 On 14 September, the deaths of 2 more people were reported.
 They were: